MicrosoftDocs/Hololens/hololens/hololens-recovery.md

 ## Charge the device

 Before you start any troubleshooting procedure, make sure that your device is charged to 20 to 40 percent of battery capacity if possible.
-Use the charger and the USB Type-C cables that come with the HoloLens2 device.
-If those accessories aren't available, make sure the charger that's available can support at least 15 W of power.
+Use the charger and the USB Type-C cables that come with the HoloLens 2 device.
+The power supply and USB-C-to-C cable that come with the device are the best way to charge your HoloLens 2.
+The charger supplies 18W of power (9V at 2A).
+If those accessories aren't available, make sure the charger that's available can support at least 15W of power.

 > [!NOTE]
 > If possible, avoid using a PC to charge the device over USB, which is slow.